KqSMea8/azure-cosmosdb-graph-npm/README.md

 $ ./load_materialized_views.sh
 ```

-### What do the Materialized View docuuments look like:
+### What do the Materialized View documents look like:

 #### For Libraries: